 SFAS No. 123R allows for two alternative transition methods.
 The first method is the modified prospective application whereby compensation cost for the portion of awards for which the requisite service has not yet been rendered that are outstanding as of the adoption date will be recognized over the remaining service period.
 The compensation cost for that portion of awards will be based on the fair value of those awards on the grant date as calculated for pro forma disclosures under SFAS No. 123, as originally issued.
 All new awards and awards that are modified, repurchased, or cancelled after the adoption date will be accounted for under the provisions of SFAS No. 123R.
 The second method is the modified retrospective application, which requires that we restate prior period financial statements.
 The modified retrospective application may be applied either to all prior periods or only to prior interim periods in the year of adoption of this statement.
-We are currently determining which transition method we will adopt and do not expect the adoption of SFAS No. 123R to have a material impact on our financial position, results of operations, earnings per share or cash flows.
+We have adopted the modified prospective transition method and we do not expect the adoption of SFAS No. 123R to have a material impact on our financial position, results of operations, earnings per share or cash flows.